-In this example FEC payload identifier, the "source_block_number", "source_block_len", and "encoding_symbol_id" fields correspond to the "Source Block Number", "Source Block Length, and "Encoding Symbol ID" fields of the FEC Payload ID format given by the FEC Basic Schemes document [22]. for the Small Block Systematic FEC Scheme identified by a "fec_id" value of 129.
+In this example FEC payload identifier, the "source_block_number", "source_block_len", and "encoding_symbol_id" fields correspond to the "Source Block Number", "Source Block Length, and "Encoding Symbol ID" fields of the FEC Payload ID format given by the FEC Basic Schemes document [25]. for the Small Block Systematic FEC Scheme identified by a "fec_id" value of 129.
 The "source_block_number" identifies the coding block's relative position with a NormObject.
 Note that, for NormObjects of type NORM_OBJECT_STREAM, the "source_block_number" may wrap for very long lived sessions.
 The "source_block_len" indicates the number of user data segments in the identified coding block.
 Given the "source_block_len" information of how many symbols of application data are contained in the block, the receiver can determine whether the attached segment is data or parity content and treat it appropriately.
+Some applications may dynamically "shorten" code blocks when the pending information content is not predictable (e.g. real-time message streams).
+In that case, the "source_block_len" value given for an "encoding_symbol_id" that contains FEC parity content SHALL take precedence over the "source_block_len" value provided for any packets containing source symbols.
+Also, the "source_block_len" value given for an ordinally higher "encoding_symbol_id" SHALL take precedence over the "source_block_len" given for prior encoding symbols.
+The reason for this is that the sender may only know the maximum source block length at the time is transmitting source symbols, but then subsequently "shorten" the code and then provide that last source symbol and/or encoding symbols with FEC parity content.
 The "encoding_symbol_id" identifies which specific symbol (segment) within the coding block the attached payload conveys.
 Depending upon the value of the "encoding_symbol_id" and the associated "source_block_len" parameters for the block, the symbol (segment) referenced may be a user data or an FEC parity segment.
 For systematic codes, encoding symbols numbered less than the source_block_len contain original application data while segments greater than or equal to source_block_len contain parity symbols calculated for the block.
 The concatenation of object_transport_id::fec_payload_id can be viewed as a unique transport protocol data unit identifier for the attached segment with respect to the NORM sender's instance within a session.